Exercise Reduces Impact Of Obesity On Heart Disease Among Elderly

 Performing sufficient amounts of exercise, however, can decrease the effects of obesity on the heart by reducing plaque on blood vessels, as well as the oxygen demands of the person's heart.

-Dhana suggests biking, walking, and housework are all helpful ways to keep your physical activity high.
+Dhana suggests that biking, walking, and housework are all helpful ways to keep your physical activity high.
 About 150 minutes of moderate to intense physical activity per week is highly recommended.

 Details of the new study are issued in the European Journal of Preventive Cardiology.